BishwambharDas/bishwambhardas.github.io/_posts/2020-07-27-how-srila-vaman-maharaja-was-appointed-acharya-of-the-gaudiya-vedanta-samiti.md

 ---
 layout: post
 title:  "How Srila Vaman Maharaja was appointed Acharya of the Gaudiya Vedanta Samiti"
-author: Hrisikesh Dasa
+author: raja
-categories: [Srila Gurudev Homages]
+categories: [Srila Gurudev Homages,BV Vaman Goswami Maharaj]
-image: assets/images/666.jpg
+image: assets/images/111.jpg
 featured: true
 hidden: true
 ---
 In the following article Srila Bhakti Vedanta Yachak Maharaja gives us insight of how Srila Bhakti Vedanta Vaman Goswami Maharaja was appointed as the Acharya of Gaudiya Vedanta Samiti.

 #### How Srila Vaman Maharaja was appointed Acharya of the Gaudiya Vedanta Samiti?